cncoulter/camcoulter.com/index.md

 ---
 layout: default
-title: "Happy Jekylling!"
+title: "Homepage"
 ---

-## You're ready to go!
+## Hiya!
+This website is under development.

-Start developing your Jekyll website.
+I am currently developing this website.
+This will be my personal website/blog.
+Stay tuned!